Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Nonlinear master equation of two-point correlation function in dimensions

-In this section, we introduce a simple nonlinear master equation that can effectively describe the mixed non-unitary dynamics reported in the main text.
-We find that the Brownian dynamics in $(2+1)$d leads to which is consistent with the numerical results of the mixed non-unitary dynamics.
-Based on this, we conclude that the nonlinear master equation could be used to describe the $(2+1)$d mixed non-unitary dynamics.
+In this appendix, we introduce a simple nonlinear master equation~\cite{chen2020emergent} that can effectively describe the mixed nonunitary dynamics reported in the main text.
+We find that the Brownian dynamics in $(2+1)$D leads to which is consistent with the numerical results of the mixed nonunitary dynamics.
+Based on this, we conclude that the nonlinear master equation could be used to describe the $(2+1)$D mixed nonunitary dynamics.

-Here we consider the dynamics of two-point correlation function as a non-unitary Brownian dynamics which contains unitary and imaginary time evolution.
+Here we consider the dynamics of two-point correlation function as a nonunitary Brownian dynamics which contains unitary and imaginary time evolution.
 We want to calculate